sikmat/Python/README.md

 We can also declare a function within another function, the inner function can only be called within the function it is declared in.
 Calling it outside will result in an error
 A function is represented as an object.
 Think of Functions as some variables that are associated with some data Create Python Text Processing Functions to clean text.(Important in businesses, for processing text)

-Globals(): Defined outside the function, in the main code block.
-Allows for access of many items including Python pre-built variables

-Python checks the local scope first for a variable, before moving to check the global scope.
-We can also redefine a variable that is local and global so it we can print both the local and global data.

-We can also declare a function within another function, the inner function can only be called within the function it is declared in.
-Calling it outside will result in an error
-A function is represented as an object.
-Think of Functions as some variables that are associated with some data

-Create Python Text Processing Functions to clean text.(Important in businesses, for processing text)

 Lambda Functions: Used to represent a function without giving it a variable name(lambda x: x + 3)(5), the return key is implied.
 Handy for passing a function as an argument to another Python function.